 At Gallatin, my education was exciting, engaging, and fun.
 I was fortunate to be in a school that truly allowed me to pursue my passion.

---Robert Clinton BA '16, Marshall Scholar, currently pursuing a Master of Science in Sustainable Urbanism and Master of Research in Interdisciplinary Urban Design from the Bartlett, University College London’s Faculty of the Built Environment
+--Robert Clinton BA '16, Marshall Scholar.
+Post Gallatin, Robert completed a Master of Science in Sustainable Urbanism and Master of Research in Interdisciplinary Urban Design from the Bartlett, University College London’s Faculty of the Built Environment

-A comprehensive Gallatin Alumni Survey was conducted in 2015.
-Alumni around the world were contacted and asked about their time at Gallatin and their current work.
+A comprehensive Gallatin Alumni Survey was conducted with alumni around the world.
+Alumni were contacted and asked about their time at Gallatin and their current work.
 Participants included recent graduates as well as alumni in mid- to advanced-career levels.

 And, finally, from a BA '08 alum: